Determinants And Cramer's Rule Definitions Flashcards | Channels for Pearson+

 Determinant

-A single value calculated from a square matrix using a specific formula, often used to solve systems of equations.2x2 Matrix
+A single value calculated from a square matrix using a specific formula, crucial for solving systems and understanding matrix properties.2x2 Matrix

-A grid with two rows and two columns, often used as the simplest case for determinant calculations.3x3 Matrix
+A grid with two rows and two columns, often used as the simplest case for determinant calculation and Cramer's rule.3x3 Matrix

-A square array with three rows and three columns, requiring a more complex process to find its determinant.Diagonal
+A square array with three rows and three columns, requiring reduction to smaller matrices for determinant evaluation.Diagonal

-A formulaic method using determinants to directly solve systems of linear equations for each variable.Coefficient Matrix
+A formulaic method for solving systems of linear equations by dividing determinants of matrices with replaced columns.Augmented Matrix

-A matrix composed of the coefficients of variables from a system of equations, used in determinant calculations.Augmented Matrix

-A matrix that includes both the coefficients and constants from a system of equations, aiding in systematic solutions.Constant Column
+A matrix that includes both the coefficients and constants from a system of equations, organized for systematic solution methods.Coefficient

-The column in an augmented matrix containing the constants from the right side of each equation.Submatrix
+A numerical factor in front of a variable within an equation, forming the entries of matrices used in Cramer's rule.Constant

+A value on the right side of an equation, substituted into matrix columns when applying Cramer's rule.Minor

-A smaller matrix formed by removing specific rows and columns from a larger matrix, used in determinant expansion.Minor
+A smaller matrix formed by removing a row and column from a larger matrix, used in calculating higher-order determinants.Sign Alternation

-The determinant of a submatrix, found by deleting a row and column from the original matrix.Alternating Signs

-A pattern in determinant expansion where the signs of terms switch between positive and negative.Solution Vector
+A pattern of switching plus and minus signs when expanding determinants, especially in 3x3 matrices.System of Equations